shizzard/jiffy-v/README.md

 Usage
 -----

 After describing the map you can start validation routines.
 Just call `jiffy_v:validate(Map, Data)`.
-Result of this call is a tuple {Errors, Result}, so you can use this snippet:
+Result of this call is a tuple `{Errors, Result}`, so you can use this snippet:

 ```erlang
 case jiffy_v:validate(Map, Data) of